-The Authority was not affected by the full lock - down because services are provided remotely to customers as it is in normal times; also, all employees were available to work remotely too.
-Also, the Authority cannot predict the exact impact on our activities in the reminder 2020 and 2021 and thereafter.
-Depending on the duration of the COVID-19 crisis and continued negative impact on the individuals, local and global economic activity, we might experience additional negative results, although, as of the basic financial statements issuance date, this is not expected.
+During 2021, the effects of the pandemic over the Authority's result of operations have not been significant, and, based on our experience to date, we expect this to remain.
+For the remainder of 2021 and thereafter for 2022, Management cannot predict the exact impact on their activities.
+Depending on the duration of the COVID-19 crisis and continued negative impact on the individuals, local and global economic activity, we might experience some negative results.
+Although, as of the basic financial statements issuance date, this is not expected.